Redislabs-Solution-Architects/active-geo-replication-demo/README.md

         export PASSWORD=<Password> # From step 3 above
         flask run -h 0.0.0.0

     c.
-Repeat the above steps for another region "South India"
+Repeat the above steps for another region "Central US"

 6. Now we have deployed the active-active cluster along with the 2 VMs in each region.
 The deployment looks something like this:
 ![image](https://user-images.githubusercontent.com/26322220/144066272-4628370d-ba1d-4567-a1be-ceb1436e547f.png)
 Let's test this.

-7. Open the browser and enter http://<PUBLIC_IP_OF_CENTRAL_INDIA_REGION>:5000
+7. Open the browser and enter http://<PUBLIC_IP_OF_EAST_US_REGION>:5000